MSR Hubba Hubba NX 2

 The tent’s full-coverage fly has been upgraded with an increase in its vestibule size, allowing for better ventilation, storage, and functionality.

 However, the upgrade didn’t include the tent’s overall height.
 It’s still too short for many adults.
 Specifically, an average 6-foot man won’t be able to stand inside.
-Hunching over or crawling can get annoying, especially if you’ve paid for a supersized 6-person tent.
+Hunching over or crawling can get annoying, especially if you’ve paid for a supersized 6-person tent for camping.

 Almost everything about TNF’s Wawona 6 is big.
 It maximizes its ample interior space to give much-needed comfort to campers who don’t want to deal with cramped sleeping arrangements.
 It has a high ceiling for adults to breezily walk under without hunching their back.
 And its massive front vestibules are great for storing gear and even lounging.

-For its weather performance, the Wawona 6 may be a single-wall, but it’s strong enough to withstand high-speed winds and heavy rains.
+For its rain and wind performance, the Wawona 6 tent may be a single-wall, but it’s strong enough to withstand high-speed winds and heavy rains.
 It’s 3-season rating, however, does not make it compatible with more frigid temperatures.

 The tent’s single-wall doesn’t provide commendable ventilation.
 All it has are 2 large windows and 2 top vents.
 Without a rainfly to contribute to the tent’s airflow, campers may experience annoying condensation and warm temperatures inside, especially in hotter seasons.